• What is Copywriting?

 When you reach out to designers, there will be plenty who won’t be interested.
 But so what?
 That doesn’t reflect on you at all!
 Just keep moving on until you find designers who DO want to work with you.

-You MUST build a network of designers.
+You MUST build a network of designers to build out your spec ads.

 I get that it’s uncomfortable.
 I get that it’s not something you really want to do.
 But it’s something that you have to do anyway.
 And it’s something that’s going to have a major, undeniable, and unparalleled positive effect on your career.